technosophos/dashing/README.md

 The above will ignore anything whose text matches the exact text "DESCRIPTION" or "MORE", even if the selectors match.

-## Regular Expressions for Substitutions
+## Other Mappers/Filters on Selectors

-Instead of using a simple mapping of selector to type, you have the option of mapping a selector to a substitution pattern.
+Instead of using a simple mapping of selector to type, you have the option to map/filter the selected results.

-The format for this type of `selectors` map looks like this:
+The format for this extended type of `selectors` looks like this:

 ```json
 {